 The invaluable records that preserve and document this period of Utah’s history can be found in numerous institutions throughout the State.
 Because of the scattered nature of these records, the Utah Territory Project has been created to coordinate activities among all repositories, provide access to collections, ensure the permanent preservation of territorial records, and assist where needed with the dissemination of information about Utah’s Territorial period.

 Initially the project will focus on records related to governance of the territory.
 The long term goal of the project is to progressively build and expand its vision and services until it encompasses all known records from Utah’s territorial period.
-Digitized content will be available in the Mountain West Digital Library.

 Page Last Updated August 13, 2012.